octapps/octapps/paper/paper.md

 ## Acknowledgements

-We acknowledge that *OctApps* includes software written and/or contributed to by: Zdravko Botev, Juan Pablo Carbajal, Ronaldas Macas, John McNabb, and Daniel de Torre Herrera.
+We acknowledge that *OctApps* includes licensed contributions from Zdravko Botev, Juan Pablo Carbajal, Ronaldas Macas, John McNabb, and Daniel de Torre Herrera.
 This paper has document number LIGO-P1800078-v1.